keseldude/brobot/README.md

         $ cp settings.example.yml settings.yml

 3. Modify the settings to connect to the right servers, channels, etc.
-4. Optionally write some plugins and put them in the plugins directory
+4. Optionally write some plugins, and put them in the plugins directory
 5. Run the script

         $ python brobot.py